dev-ay/LiveProject/README.md

 </div>
 ```

-**Please Note:** *datetime-local* uses the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format without time zones (i.e. "YYYY-MM-DD[T]HH:mm" e.g. "2019-02-01T08:00")
+**Please Note:** *datetime-local* uses the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format without time zones (i.e. "YYYY-MM-DD[T]HH:mm" e.g. "2019-02-01T17:30")

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 <br />

 ## 3194-Implement user-friendly time pickers
 > **Details:**
-> The start and end time inputs should be time pickers that are easy for a user to use. look at bootstrap time pickers
+> The start and end time inputs should be time pickers that are easy for a user to use.
 ### Solution:
+Most modern browers now actually have implementations of date and time pickers associated with *date* and *time* related input types.
+The downside to using default browser pickers is having non-uniform pickers across browsers.
+However, they are very quick to implement.
+If uniformity of picker style is desired across browsers, there are various `Bootstrap` based [datetime pickers](https://www.codexworld.com/bootstrap-datetimepicker-add-date-time-picker-input-field/) available

+In this case, however, the *datetime-local* inputs from [3193] already come with default pickers in modern browsers.

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 <br />